MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/network/proxy-server-support.md

 <!-- 5856396 -->

-Starting in version 2002, if you enable a Configuration Manager distribution point for Microsoft Connected Cache, it can communicate through an unauthenticated proxy server for internet access.
+If you enable a Configuration Manager distribution point for Microsoft Connected Cache, it can communicate through an unauthenticated proxy server for internet access.
 For more information, see [Microsoft Connected Cache](../hierarchy/microsoft-connected-cache.md).

 ### Exchange Server connector